Alignment complete relational Hoare logics for some and all: Alignment automata, adequacy, and verification conditions

-\subsection{Encoding relational VCs in terms of store relations}
+\paragraph{Encoding relational VCs in terms of store relations.}

+The unary VCs are given in terms of store predicates (\autoref{fig:VC}).
+For relational VCs, although the annotation comprises store relations, the relational VCs involve alignment conditions ($L,R,J$) which are sets of alignment automaton states.
+So the relational VCs are given in terms of states, using $\hat{an}$ and $\breve{an}$ in Figs.~\ref{fig:RVClo} and~\ref{fig:RVCjo}.
 For use in RHL+ proofs about programs in automaton normal form, we will encode the VCs in terms of relations on stores that use a variable $pc$ (for ``program counter'') to encode control information.
-We often use the following abbreviations for assignments and tests of the chosen $pc$ variable.
+(The normal form is sketched in \autoref{sec:overview} and developed in \autoref{sec:KATnf}.)